yasaminaali/yasaminaali.github.io/_pages/about.md

 Business Data Analyst Intern
 ------
-I am currently working as a Business Data Analyst Intern at Snapptrip, a dynamic company specializing in hotel bookings and ticket sales.
-In my role, I am tasked with analyzing data to gain insights into customer preferences, market trends, and operational efficiency.
+I worked as a Business Data Analyst Intern at Snapptrip, a dynamic company specializing in hotel bookings and ticket sales.
+In my role, I was tasked with analyzing data to gain insights into customer preferences, market trends, and operational efficiency.
 This involves extracting meaningful information from large datasets to help the company make informed decisions and enhance the overall user experience.
-It's an exciting opportunity that allows me to apply my analytical skills in a real-world setting and contribute to the success of a rapidly growing travel and hospitality platform.
+It was an exciting opportunity that allowed me to apply my analytical skills in a real-world setting and contribute to the success of a rapidly growing travel and hospitality platform.